 - Be on the lookout for common warning signs that may indicate that your loved one is considering suicide, such as making statements of hopelessness or frequently talking and/or writing about death.

 - Recognize that your loved one needs professional help and encourage him or her to seek the treatment that he or she so desperately needs.
-Furthermore, offer to help your loved one find an appropriate treatment program that will address his or her specific concerns.
+Furthermore, offer to help your loved one find an appropriate treatment center that will address his or her specific concerns.

 - Offer your continued support as your loved one obtains treatment for the underlying cause of his or her suicidal thoughts.